DorBitton/LFCS-official/stuff/Networking.md

     * `chronyc tracking` -> show current status of system clock.
     * `chronyc ntpdata` -> show more info for every server.

-* **NOTE**: if some of the commands above doesn't work please refer to this bug [https://bugzilla.redhat.com/show_bug.cgi?id=1574418](https://bugzilla.redhat.com/show_bug.cgi?id=1574418)
+* **NOTE**: if some of the commands above doesn`t work please refer to this bug [https://bugzilla.redhat.com/show_bug.cgi?id=1574418](https://bugzilla.redhat.com/show_bug.cgi?id=1574418)
   * Simple solution: `setenforce 0`
   * Package `selinux-policy-3.13.1-229` should resolve the problem.

 **NTP:**

 * The old method of synchronization.
 To enable it Chronyd must be disabled.
-It's also service.
+It`s also service.
 * Configuration file `/etc/ntp.conf`
     * `server` - Parameters are servers that are used as source of synchronization.
     * `logfile /var/log/ntp.log` - Specify log file.